OSS Rabbitholes

 <cite>urxvtperl</cite>(3)

 Which, honestly.
 Isn't the worst.
-This mimics some manually crafted I<xterm>(3)s found within the page, so I consider it an acceptable modification.
+This mimics some manually crafted

-With a bit of work, could definitely transition over to a pod2html / static served html man page setup.
+With a bit of work, could definitely transition over to a `pod2html` / static

-The actual fix: podlators
+## The actual fix: `podlators`

-The current iteration of pod2man lives within podlators.
+The current iteration of `pod2man` lives within

 The crux of the issue that started this all comes from this block of regex: